...

 The right transportation choice depends on three factors: your budget, your group size, and what you are doing after landing.

-Practical Tips for Getting from DIA to Downtown Denver
+Tips for a Smooth Trip from the Airport to Downtown

 These tips apply regardless of which transportation option you select: